Ryan Shelton: Early life

+Career

 Television

-With Hamish Blake and Andy Lee, he wrote and co-starred in Hamish & Andy (2004) and Real Stories (2006).
+With Hamish Blake and Andy Lee, Shelton wrote and co-starred in Hamish & Andy (2004) and Real Stories (2006).
 He was also a co-writer of Chris Lilley's award-winning We Can Be Heroes: Finding The Australian of the Year (2005).

-In 2007, he became a regular cast member on television programme Rove.
-His signature segment in 2007 was called Rydeas (pronounced "rye-deers" a portmanteau of "Ryan" & "ideas").
-In 2008 he started a new segment called Investigationing (a neologism) and in 2009 introduced a segment called "Philosophisationing".
+In 2007, Shelton became a regular cast member on television series Rove.
+His signature segment in 2007 was called "Rydeas" (a portmanteau of 'Ryan' and 'ideas').
+In 2008, he started a new segment called Investigationing (a neologism) and in 2009, introduced a segment called "Philosophisationing'".

-Shelton has also appeared on the improvisational comedy Thank God You're Here produced by the award-winning Working Dog Productions.

-He has also appeared on Hamish and Andy's Gap Year and has his own segment "100 second New York lesson'd".
-He appeared from the second episode onwards.
-Shelton also appeared briefly on TwentySomething.
+Shelton appeared on the improvisational comedy Thank God You're Here, produced by the award-winning Working Dog Productions.
+He featured on Hamish and Andy's Gap Year, with his own segment "100 second New York lesson'd", appearing from the second episode onwards.
+He also appeared briefly on TwentySomething.

 In 2017, Shelton co-produced True Story with Hamish & Andy.
 He starred in the fourth episode, playing the part of storyteller Emidio Boto, a teacher in his first year of the job.

-In 2024, Shelton had a small role in the Amazon Prime movie Ricky Stanicky.
+In 2024, Shelton had a small role in the Amazon Prime film Ricky Stanicky.

 Radio

-He was an occasional co-host on the radio show Get This.
+Shelton was an occasional co-host on the radio show Get This.
 He also appeared on Red Hot Go, a late night radio show on Fox FM in Melbourne on Monday nights.
-In December 2007, Shelton presented the Summer Fling breakfast show across the Austereo Today Network with Jules Lund and Tamsyn Lewis.
-In February 2008, he joined Nova FM to present a Saturday morning breakfast program Ryan & Monty with Katie Dimond ('Monty').
-It aired from 10 am to 12 pm.
-From January 2009 to 2010 he hosted the Nova FM drive time slot on Ryan, Monty & Wippa between 4-6pm weekdays with Katie Dimond (aka Monty) and Michael "Wippa" Wipfli.
-Lachy Hulme is doing many of the voiceovers for the show.
+In December 2007, he presented the Summer Fling breakfast show across the Austereo Today Network with Jules Lund and Tamsyn Lewis.

+In February 2008, Shelton joined Nova FM to present a Saturday morning breakfast program Ryan & Monty with Katie Dimond ('Monty'), airing from 10am to 12pm.
+From January 2009 to 2010, he hosted the Nova FM drive time slot on Ryan, Monty & Wippa between 4-6pm weekdays with Katie Dimond (aka Monty) and Michael 'Wippa' Wipfli.
+Lachy Hulme performed many of the voiceovers for the show.

 Podcasts

-In 2011, Shelton released a series of one-minute episodes for a podcast called For One Minute Only, in which he sardonically and ironically lays waste to the rumour that he would not be releasing a series of weekly podcasts.
+In 2011, Shelton released a series of one-minute episodes for a podcast called For One Minute Only, in which he sardonically and ironically laid waste to the rumour that he would not be releasing a series of weekly podcasts.
 In addition to this tongue-in-cheek and short-lived podcast, Shelton has made guest appearances on several other podcasts, including The Hamish & Andy Show, Little Dum Dum Club, Josh Speaking, and The Binge Podcast.

-He co-hosts The Imperfects podcast as part of The Resilience Project with Hugh and Josh van Cuylenburg.
+Shelton co-hosts The Imperfects podcast as part of The Resilience Project with Hugh and Josh van Cuylenburg.